Kampus-Merdeka-Software-Engineering/FE-Balikpapan-27/README.md

 - **HTML, CSS, JavaScript (JS):** Front-end technologies for building the user interface and enhancing user experience.
 - **MySQL:** Database for storing and managing data.
+- **Railway:** A platform for deploying and managing databases and backend services easily.

 ## Testimonials